 In one case, the active pharmaceutical ingredient losartan was made in China by Zhejiang HuaHai.
 The drug was shipped to the Lek Pharmaceutical company in Ljubljana, Slovenia, where it was formulated into pills for Sandoz.
 The FDA announced in November, 2018, that these pills were recalled because they contained NDEA (N-nitrosodiethylamine), another probable carcinogen.

 There have also been recalls of the popular heartburn medicine ranitidine (Zantac) and the diabetes drug metformin.
 All involved nitrosamine contamination.
 We anticipate more such recalls in the years ahead.

 The People’s Pharmacy Perspective:

 We have lost confidence in the FDA’s ability to ensure drug quality and safety.
-You have heard a lot about redactions of late.
-We have seen too many redactions in FDA reports.
 The KHN report is very scary.
 Sadly, it does not surprise us.

 If you would like to learn more about our own investigation into how the FDA oversees generic drugs, you will find details in our book, Top Screwups.
 We wish health professionals would read the KHN investigation into FDA inspections and get mad!

 We would hope that the outrage would last more than a nanosecond.
 Perhaps if patients, physicians and pharmacists told their politicians that enough is enough, there would be legislative action to ensure the agency is well funded and encouraged to become more proactive in protecting the public.
 A little more transparency would also be helpful.